gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 ## Status

 This module is at prototype-level.
 It pulls Contentful ContentTypes, all entry types, and Assets.
+Then, it finds and links entry types with any other entry type or asset so they can be referenced together inside Gatsby via GraphQL.

 Future improvements can include:

 - Using Contentful's [sync functionality](https://www.contentful.com/developers/docs/concepts/sync/) to only get and update in Gatsby the delta of its CMS changes
-- Linking Contentful nodes in Gatsby e.g. when creating a Product node in Gatsby setting `{ brand___NODE: ID_OF_THE_PRODUCT }`

 ## Install